Peanhua/ot-harjoitustyo/README.md

 ### Running

+Fishing Rod of Destiny requires Java 8.

-The game can be run from commandline with the following command:
+Assuming that the default Java is of proper version, the game can be run from commandline with the following command:
 ```mvn compile exec:java -Dexec.mainClass=fishingrodofdestiny.ui.FishingRodOfDestinyUi```